mappls/mappls.github.io/app/static/projects/trendmatch recommender-short.md

-Trendmatch is an innovative Danish startup in the fashion business, connecting users to fashion products through their iOS app ([link](https://trendmatch.dk/om-os/)).
+<a target="_blank" href="https://trendmatch.dk/">Trendmatch</a> is an innovative Danish startup in the fashion business, connecting users to fashion products through an iOS app.
+It's my honour to be part of this great <a target="_blank" href="https://trendmatch.dk/om-os/">team</a>, and develop the Machine Learning capabilities of the app.

-The work here designed a real-time recommender system, that connects users and fashion products in sub-second time.